Overview

 Where does legislation empower pharmacists to expand their role in patient care?

-Other legislation is pending at the federal level.
-The Equitable Community Access to Pharmacist Services Act has been introduced in both the House and the Senate to reimburse pharmacists under Medicare Part B for testing, treatment and vaccination against viruses including COVID-19 and the flu.
+Legislation is pending at the federal level that could accelerate access to care by recognizing pharmacists as providers under Medicare Part B. The Equitable Community Access to Pharmacist Services Act (ECAPS) has been introduced in both the House and the Senate to reimburse pharmacists for testing, treatment and vaccination against viruses including COVID-19 and the flu.

 • Prescribing vaccines